-17. Appendix 1 - Stratford upon Avon Primary's process for addressing Elective Home Education (EHE) requests
+17. Appendix 1 - Stratford Primary's process for addressing Elective Home Education (EHE) requests

 The aim of this process is to discourage parents from taking their child out of school to electively home educate.
-Staff members are expected to inform the Headteacher or School Business Manager responsible for attendance if they hear of any student whose family are considering EHE.
+Staff members are expected to inform the Head Teacher or staff member responsible for attendance if they hear of any student whose family are considering EHE.

 Stages Actions Further actions if stages are missed 1 Parent or child indicate that EHE is likely to be pursued or is being seen as an option to a member of staff.
-If a letter is brought in immediately with no Refer to Headteacher or DSL - record on CPOMs immediately. warning - straight to Stage 3 Headteacher or DSL will arrange to meet with the family and ascertain their feelings and thoughts and discuss reasons. , c 2 Parent/Carer is invited into school for a meeting with Headteacher or member of safeguarding team If a letter is brought to the meeting - move to In the vast majority of cases, parents will immediately be informed that the school does not support EHE.
+If a letter is brought in immediately with no Refer to Headteacher or DSL - record on CPOMs immediately. warning - straight to Stage 3 Headteacher or DSL will arrange to meet with the family and ascertain their feelings and thoughts and discuss reasons.
+Juge 3 2 Parent/Carer is invited into school for a meeting with Headteacher or member of safeguarding team If a letter is brought to the meeting - move to In the vast majority of cases, parents will immediately be informed that the school does not support EHE.
 The disadvantages and issues surrounding EHE are shared verbally.
 Stage 3 If parent/child do not attend a face-to-face meeting, this message may be shared over the phone.
 The reasons for EHE is explored at this stage.
 The school will be proactive in attempting to resolve issues.
 3 The Headteacher will notify the LA that we have a potential EHE and that we are trying to address this and keep the child in school.
-If no further correspondence or This email is kept on file, along with any response received. contact from parent - move to Stage 4.
-Any advice from the LA is actioned by the school. move to stage in A letter is sent by the Headteacher stating that we do not agree with the child being EHE and offering support to resolve any issues, including the offer of a two-week cooling off period.
+If no further correspondence or This email is kept on file, along with any response received. contact from parent move to Stage 4.
+Any advice from the LA is actioned by the school. move to stage 4.
+A letter is sent by the Headteacher stating that we do not agree with the child being EHE and offering support to resolve any issues, including the offer of a two-week cooling off period.
 If cooling off period agreed to, the Headteacher will phone parents following that period to clarify their decision.
+OR If parent still insists on EHE then the Local Authority Home Elective team will be informed and all communication will be recorded on CPOMS.
+After 10 days the child will be removed from the school roll.
 4 If parent remains adamant that they wish to remove their child and have put it in writing, a letter will be sent from the Headteacher, confirming removal from roll.
 The letter will include details of how to re-apply for admission should they change their mind.
 Headteacher will complete the EHE form and upload to CPOMS along with the formal written request received from the parents.
 School Business Manager will send the documentation to the LA and confirm removal from school roll.
 5 All paperwork and evidence is retained on CPOMS NB - If a parent has sent in a EHE letter and will not engage in any of the school's meetings this will be evidenced via communication logs, emails and both letters will still be sent out.